nikouu/Filtering-list-with-another-list-Dotnet-Benchmarking/README.md

 1. The ID list being bigger than the customer list
 1. Shuffed data

 The following are some results for interest.
+There is an analysis below this Results section.

 #### Simple case - small